DySense/DySense/dysense/pyinstaller/README.txt

 Windows Instructions
 ---------------------------

-Note: if you've already generated a .spec file and you want to release a new version you can skip running dysense_windows.bat and just use the spec file you already have.
+Note: if you've already generated a .spec file and you want to release a new version you can skip running dysense_windows.bat and just use the spec file you already have (see step 3).

 Note: if you ever get a PermissionDenied error then try running the command again or if that doesnt work you can open the command shell in Adminstrator Mode.
+Also make sure you don't have any other command shells open in the dist/ or build/ directories.

-0) Update the DySense version in version.py.
+0) Update the DySense versions in version.py.
 Look in the repository to see what changes have been made since the last release.
 If overall it's a conceptually signficant difference then increase the <major> number, if it's a conceptually small change(s) then increase the <minor> number.
 If its only bug fixes then increase the <patch> number.

-1) Run dysense_windows.bat to generate a spec file.
+1) Run dysense_windows.bat to generate a spec file (should be at ./pyinstaller/dysense.spec)

 2) Make the changes listed below in the SPEC CHANGES section.